-Go to the Ukouh Shrine and step inside.
-Here, you will find the Ultrahand ability.
+Inside the Ukouh Shrine, you will discover the Ultrahand ability.

-Fuse is another construction ability that’s highly crucial for progressing in the game.
+Fuse is another construction ability that I highly recommend for progressing in the game.
 As the name suggests, it allows you to fuse two items.
 To specify, you can combine your shield or weapon (both melee and arrows) with another weapon, shield, or even a specific material type.

 This opens up multiple options for imbuing your weapons with all sorts of damage.
 The most common use of the Fuse ability is fusing your weapons with elemental damage.

-Another thing you should know about Fuse is that you can reverse it and separate the two fused objects.
+Another thing that I should let you know about Fuse is that you can reverse it and separate the two fused objects.
 However, the object attached to the main object will be destroyed.